NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 Once all files are valid for upload, clicking on _'Confirm Upload'_ will upload your files to the GDC project workspace.

 **Note:** Uploaded files are not released immediately.
-The user must submit the data to the GDC and release the project to make data available on the GDC Data Portal.
+The user must submit the data to the GDC for harmonization and release the project to make data available on the GDC Data Portal.

 [![Successful Submission](images/GDC_Submission_wizard_successful_submission.png)](images/GDC_Submission_wizard_successful_submission.png "Click to see the full image.")